CaidenL1337/CaidenL1337/README.md

-# Hi there, I'm CaidenL1337 👋
+# Hello There

 ## About Me
-I am a passionate Cybersecurity student (offensive) I study it at a college and enjoy it deeply I do not work on many projects
+I am a Cybersecurity student (offensive)
+I do not work on many projects

 ## GitHub Stats